rad182/potential/README.md

 Artsy product engineering is organized in product teams.
 Each team has a _purpose_, eg. _"Help galleries get the most out of Artsy and run their business better"_, and Key Performance Indicators, or KPIs, eg. _"The number of artworks uploaded by partners."_ Each team has members with different responsibilities, including a _Product Lead_, a _Project Manager_, a _Designer_, an _Engineering Lead_ or an _Engineer_, depending on size.
 Sometimes the same person wears multiple hats.

+You can see this organization [live in the Product and Engineering Teams Trello](https://trello.com/b/Ws7rgCUU/product-and-engineering-teams).

 Engineers typically work on a product team and belong to an _Engineering Practice_.

 * Platform Practice